Ryandcoke/Cardstock/Crawl/merchant.md

 The merchant sells cards in exchange for coins.
 Exactly one merchant encounter exists on each floor.

+## Portal Key

+A portal key is always available for purchase, allowing access to enter The Portal.

 ## Stock

 The stock is randomized on every floor and only restocks when the floor resets.